 All Boards must convene an annual public meeting within a year of the new provision coming into force.
-A minute of this meeting must be published as soon as possible after that meeting, and a copy sent to Scottish Ministers at dsfbgoodgovernance@scotland.gsi.gov.uk
+A minute of this meeting must be published as soon as possible after that meeting, and a copy sent to Scottish Ministers at dsfbgoodgovernance@gov.scot

 Before any annual public meeting, the Board must publish notice of the meeting no later than 21 days prior to that meeting.
-A suggested proforma for the notice has been produced, and may be found HERE.
-A copy of this notice must also be sent to Scottish Ministers at dsfbgoodgovernance@scotland.gsi.gov.uk
+A suggested proforma for the notice has been produced.
+A copy of this notice must also be sent to Scottish Ministers at dsfbgoodgovernance@gov.scot